nilcons/hi2/README.md

 * Region indentation common case is supported: TAB and S-TAB is simply moving the whole region to the left/right.

+* The buffer is not changed when indentation is not changed (so there are no undo points created and no dirty flag in the buffer).

 * The code for all this is somewhat commented and cleaned.